javalin/website/_posts/tutorials/2017-07-28-javalin-html-forms-example.md

 ### HTML form GET vs POST summary
 * `POST` requests should be used if the request can change the server state.
-* `POST` requests have their information stored in the request body.
+* `POST` requests have their information stored in the request-body.
 In order to extract information from this body you have to use `ctx.formParam(key)` in Javalin.
-* `GET` Performing a series of `GET` request should always return the same result (if no other `POST` request was performed in-between)
+* Performing a series of `GET` requests should always return the same result (if no other `POST` request was performed in-between).
-* `GET` requests have no request body, and form information is sent as query-parameters in the URL.
+* `GET` requests have no request-body, and form information is sent as query-parameters in the URL.
 In order to extract information from this body you have to use `ctx.queryParam(key)` in Javalin.

 ## File upload example
 Let's expand our example a bit to include file uploads.